dreyb/dreyb/README.md

 ### Hey 👋

 - 🚀 Andrei Bacin, 18 years old, Brazilian, and one day, a great developer.
-- 📚 Studying Front End Development at IMED, Back End Development at UPF and CMS at IFSul.
+- 📚 Studying Computer Science at the Federal Institute from Rio Grande do Sul.
-- 👾 Currently working with JS, HTML and CSS.
+- 👾 Currently working with HTML, CSS, JavaScript, Python and C++.
 - 👨‍💻 I enjoy to study and learn, always focused on improving what I already know and developing myself, and when I'm lazy, Elon Musk's speeches always help me.
 - 🚗 Fun Fact: As I love cars and drift, people often call me the "Drift King".